Tiny Town in the Heartland Creates Homegrown Sanctuary

 “I feel safe here, because I know almost everybody in town.”

-In West Liberty, John Ponce’s daughter, Cara McFerren, believes that history of people moving in from other countries established a more understanding attitude.
+In West Liberty, John Ponce’s granddaughter, Cara McFerren, believes that history of people moving in from other countries established a more understanding attitude.

 Now a member of the West Liberty City Council, McFerren lived in other cities in Eastern Iowa but visited her grandparents in West Liberty often and eventually moved back.
 As she paints a poster for the upcoming production of Don Quixote for the local Eulenspiegel Puppet Theatre, McFerren talks animatedly about the town.